petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

 ### Authorization Grant Type

-The `AuthorizeCode.js` file of the `grant-type-authorization-code` flow uses all three components (i.e. `Authorize.js`, `Token.js` and `Users.js`)
+The `AuthorizeCode.js` file of the `grant-type-authorization-code` flow uses all three components (`Authorize.js`, `Token.js`, and `Users.js`)

 ```{literalinclude} ./using-oauth2-to-authorize-users/resources/liferay-c2b6-overlay/src/routes/grant-type-authorization-code/AuthorizationCode.js
 :language: javascript
 :lines: 16-35
 ```

-In the code, the first step is handled by the `Authorize.js` component.
+In the code, the `Authorize.js` component handles the first step.
 A request for authorization is made when the *Authorize* button is clicked.

 ```{literalinclude} ./using-oauth2-to-authorize-users/resources/liferay-c2b6-overlay/src/components/Authorize.js
 :language: javascript